tryggos16/kest2_windows_verkefni/README.md

 Answer: Applications and other services may depend on a given service to work.
 Stopping a service can compromise the operation of other services.

 ## Part 3:  Monitor and record system usage with Administrative Tools.
+### 4. Question: What is the full path name to the example file name?
 Answer: c:\PerfLogs\DESKTOP-M4DAI6I_20230203-000001\DataCollector01.csv

+#### 5. Question: What does the column farthest to the right show?
+Answer: Available memory in MBytes.